-2 Solo Concert Performances & Small Ensemble Concert 30%
+2 Solo Concert Performances 30%

+Ensembles Concert 05%

-Applied Music Juried Examination 35%
+Applied Music Juried Examination 40%

 Applied Music Lessons Attendance/Progress

 TOTAL

-- \Attend 12 or 13 lessons = A Grade Possibility; Attend 10 or 11 lessons = B Grade Possibility; \Attend 8 or 9 lessons = C Grade Possibility; Attend 6 or 7 lessons = D Grade Possibility; - \Attend 0 to 5 lessons = F Grade readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
+\Attend 12 or 13 lessons = A Grade Possibility; Attend 10 or 11 lessons = B Grade Possibility; \Attend 8 or 9 lessons = C Grade Possibility; Attend 6 or 7 lessons = D Grade Possibility; \Attend 0 to 5 lessons = F Grade an online class will be dropped by the instructor as of the first official meeting of that class.
+Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See General Catalog for details.